genfanad/genfanad-level-tools/README.md

 ## Miscellanea
 * "Open Folder..." will open the currently opened workspace in your OS file editor.
 This is a convenience for copying files back and forth.

+# Suggested Workflow
+This tool is primarily for viewing and editing buildings.
+Other tools will likely be better for making maps from scratch.

+Generally, the process I would follow to create a new map is:
+0. Create a new workspace.
+1. Create a heightmap using an external tool (I use Gimp, but any image editor or heightmap editor should work) and import it.
+2. Color the height map using an image editor and import it into the editor.
+3. Block out large parts (buildings, rivers, unique models, fences) of the map in the color map using bright pink.
+4. Place buildings (walls, roofs, textures) on the block-out, flattening as needed.
+5. Draw paths using the 'batch edit floors' tool.
+6. Place unique scenery on the map using the scenery editor tools.
+7. Place trees on the map using the scenery batch-edit tools.
+A bright blue (0,0,255) pixel will place a random "regular" tree model if you've copied the models from a sample map.
+8. Place all other models on the map by picking with the model editor and clicking on each tile.
+9. Import additional models from the asset packs as needed.
+10. Save the workspace as a ZIP and send it to whoever needs it.

 # License
 MIT on the code.
 Assets provided in example maps are owned by their original creator.